SoTArchivalProject/sotarchivalproject.github.io/README.md

 # 泰拉围城存档计划 The Siege of Terra Archival Project

-Archive for Siege of Terra Simplified Chinese translations, **fan-based, non-official, non-profit, PROHIBITED FROM ANY COMMERCIAL USE**.
+Archive for **fan-based** Siege of Terra Simplified Chinese translations, **non-official, non-profit, PROHIBITED FROM ANY COMMERCIAL USE**.

 **All rights reserved by Games Workshop (GW) & the Black Library (BL).**